FerRacimo/CopenhagenTutorial/DemoTutorial.md

 The list of all the individuals we want to include in our analysis should be in a list file:
 ```
-ls $DFILESFOL/*.bam > abbababatest.bamlist
+ls $DFILESFOL/*.bam > abbababatest.bams
 ```

 First, we run ANGSD with the option -doAbbababa.
 ANGSD will use the ancestral file provided via -anc as the outgroup (O).
-Then, it will calculate D(H1,H2,H3,O) for all possible combinations of H1, H2 and H3 from among the individuals listed in the *bamlist file.
+Then, it will calculate D(H1,H2,H3,O) for all possible combinations of H1, H2 and H3 from among the individuals listed in the *bams file.
 ```
-angsd -out out -doAbbababa 1 -bam abbababatest.bamlist -doCounts 1 -anc $DFILESFOL/anc.fa.gz
+angsd -out out -doAbbababa 1 -bam abbababatest.bams -doCounts 1 -anc $DFILESFOL/anc.fa.gz
 ```

 Then, we perform a block jack-knife on the results, using a custom R script (this script can be downloaded from the angsd github website).
 ```
-Rscript $SCRIPTS/jackKnife.R file=out.abbababa indNames=abbababatest.bamlist outfile=D_output
+Rscript $SCRIPTS/jackKnife.R file=out.abbababa indNames=abbababatest.bams outfile=D_output
 ```

 The results can be found in the D_output.txt file: